Wenzil/UnityConsole/README.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/106740647/UnityConsole/Screenshot.jpg)

 ## Getting Started
-1. Import the UnityConsole package into your project (or copy the UnityConsole/ directory to your Assets folder)
+1. Import the UnityConsole package into your project (or copy the UnityConsole directory into your Assets folder)
 2. Add a UI canvas to your scene if you don't already have one (GameObject > UI > Canvas)
 3. Drag-and-Drop the Console prefab onto the Canvas in the Hierarchy
 4. Run your scene and press TAB to toggle the Console